Brooklyn 202 tour

 This tour expands on Brooklyn 101, adding adjacent neighborhods.
 We can see row houses, mansions, parks, colleges, and a great sculpture garden.

-This extensive tour of neighborhoods in the Brownstone Brooklyn belt combines major segments of the Brooklyn 101 tour (Park Slope, Brooklyn Heights, DUMBO), plus pieces of the Fort Greene & Clinton Hill tour and/or the Cobble Hill & Carroll Gardens tour, and/or the Atlantic Ave. & Downtown Brooklyn tour.
-In other words, you have options.
+This extensive tour of neighborhoods in the Brownstone Brooklyn belt combines major segments of the Brooklyn 101 tour (Park Slope, Brooklyn Heights, DUMBO), plus pieces of the Fort Greene & Clinton Hill tour and/or the Cobble Hill & Carroll Gardens tour.

 Distance from Midtown Manhattan: 25-35 minutes, by subway